octopuscontrib/OctopusContrib.NewRelic/README.md

 **Step 4:** Replace installers

 Optionally replace the New Relic Server Monitor and Agent installer with the newest version.
 (Note New Relic changed their installation process and configuration file format.
+Hence updating to the newest version will not work.
 I'm working on a updated package)

 **Step 5:** Create Octopus Release Candidate